Door County Lighthouse Festival

 Explore the Cana Island Lighthouse

 You’re invited to travel back in time and take a look at one of Door County’s oldest attractions.
-After walking across the dry lake bottom, you’ll be free to explore the 8.7-acre island.
+After walking across the dry lake bottom (or taking the free tractor & wagon ride), you’ll be free to explore the 8.7-acre island.
 The island’s main features include the 89-foot-tall tower, the original keeper’s home, and the oil house where fuel for the light was stored.
 However, you’ll also see a brick privy, a wooden barn, the foundations of a boathouse, and a stone wall built by one of the keepers.

 A favorite for many visitors is the ascent up the 97 steps of the tower’s spiral staircase towards the gallery deck.
 As you climb, just imagine the lighthouse keeper trudging up and down the same steps each night with a large bucket of lard to keep the light burning!
 Once at the top, you’ll be greeted with sweeping views of Lake Michigan and the Door County Peninsula.
 The sight is sure to steal your breath away and become one of the highlights of your Door County vacation.